Find the Cheapest Insurance Quotes in Your Area

 Insurance companies in Texas submit policy information for all their customers to TexasSure, allowing law enforcement officers to check the status of your insurance policy when you have been pulled over.
 If you don’t have auto insurance, or if you have forgotten your insurance card and your policy information has not been updated in TexasSure, you could be slapped with a fine of up to $1,000 plus an annual surcharge of $250 for three years, vehicle impoundment, and suspension of driving privileges for up to two years.

 It’s essential to carry proof of insurance when you’re driving in Texas.
-Whenever you’re pulled over by a peace officer for traffic violations in Texas, you will have to present the following forms of identification: your driver’s license, a TX vehicle registration, and proof of auto insurance.
-If you just received a new insurance ID card and forgot to put it in your glove compartment, the peace officer could verify your insurance policy with TexasSure.
-Even if the peace officer is able to verify that you have an active insurance policy, you could still be slapped with a fine for failure to carry insurance.
+Whenever you’re pulled over by a police officer for traffic violations in Texas, you will have to present the following forms of identification: your driver’s license, a TX vehicle registration, and proof of auto insurance.
+If you just received a new insurance ID card and forgot to put it in your glove compartment, the police officer could verify your insurance policy with TexasSure.
+Even if the police officer is able to verify that you have an active insurance policy, you could still be slapped with a fine for failure to carry insurance.
 Uninsured drivers who are unable to demonstrate proof of financial responsibility could face fines between $925 and $1,750.

 Penalties for 1st Offense